 - Check System Security: How effective and updated is the security you employ to protect the data on your server.

 - Add Hotfixes, Service Packs, Etc.: Adding small pieces of code (hotfixes) and software updates (service packs) to resolve software bugs.

 - Remote Scan for Vulnerabilities: Look outside the system to see if there are any entry points not protected by existing security.

 - Test Backup Archive Integrity: Make sure old backups are not corrupted or missing.

-- Monitor RAID Alarms: Check Redundant Array of Independent Disks (RAID) tools that monitor server for redundancies or performance and respond to any alerts.
+- Monitor RAID Alarms: Check Redundant Array of Independent Disks (RAID) tools that monitor the server for redundancies or performance and respond to any alerts.

 - Review User Accounts: Make sure only appropriate users have access to the server.

 - Change Passwords: Changing passwords frequently makes the server more secure.